ethan-ss-nyder/FRC6090-2020/README.md

 - Gradle may fail to resolve some dependencies.
 If this happens, you'll need to run this command to manually download
 them:

-        ./gradlew downloadAll
+        $ gradle downloadAll

 - Gradle may not be able to find Java.
 Make sure you add `java` to the system path, and set the `JAVA_HOME` environment variable.
-You may have to restart your IDE after making these changes. **DO NOT** modify the Gradle scripts or any of the code to point to Java.
+You may have to restart your IDE after making these changes.

 ## Limelight Configurations
 As well as code, this repository contains the LimeLight configurations used at competitions.
 These are found in the `limelight-conf/` directory.
 Each `.vpr` file is a pipeline, and can be uploaded to a Limelight for immediate use.
 As the Limelight configurations change, these pipeline files are updated.